romulets/aws-connectivity-explorer/README.md

 - Store all instances in a region and correlate by VPC id `POST /ec2-instances/fetch-graph`
 - Fetch all instances with public IP and SSH port open `GET /ec2-instances/ssh-open-to-internet`
+- Fetch all instances in the same VPC as another instance `GET /ec2-instances/in-vpc/{instanceId}`

 ## How to run